selvamd/docs/Architecture.md

 ## Enterprise Architecture

-The following diagram describes proposed enterprise system architecture for QXO.
+The following diagram describes proposed enterprise system architecture.

 - Diagram shows a set of systems & processes that are operational and others that are analytical in nature.
-This is not cut in stone as sometimes operational systems do need to do some domain specific analytics
+Operational systems do have analytics capabilities

 - When operations spread across systems, it is unavoidable to have some functional dependencies on what is happening in other systems.
 This creates a need for robust and timely data sharing.